jungtaekkim/bayeso-benchmarks/README.md

 * Uninstallation

-If you would like to uninstall bayeso-benchmarks, command it.
+If you would like to uninstall `bayeso-benchmarks`, command it.

 ```shell
 $ pip uninstall bayeso-benchmarks